 The indicator is a composite value combining data series for few modes of transport which come from different surveys.
 Data collection on transport of goods by different modes of transport is based on the respective legal acts.

 The road passenger transport performance data are based on a voluntary data collection and variety of statistical sources, as well as some data gaps are filled with estimates.
 The restricted accuracy of the indicator for passenger transport is mainly due to lack of data on transport by passenger car although it is one of the prevailing modes.
 Car passenger data is usually obtained from national surveys on passenger mobility or travel surveys, however, the survey concept, periods covered and reference population taken into account may vary among the countries.
 Data are not always collected according to the "territoriality principle" (see 3.4.).
-For example, some countries may report figures based on odometer readings of cars registered in their country.
+Passenger cars, and buses and coaches in most cases do not take into account the transport performance of vehicles registered abroad.
+Another example is that some countries may report figures based on odometer readings of cars registered in their country.
 However, these data would then include transport which may have been performed abroad, and on the other hand would not cover transport performance of foreign vehicles on their territory and even though the two elements may partly compensate each other, the "territoriality principle" is not applied.

 13.2.
 Sampling error